errge/docker-workshop/content.md

 ### Exercise: connecting to TCP
 A container image with a TCP server is available at `ghcr.io/errge/docker-workshop-tcp`.

-You should find the port of the server and send a specific payload to it to get the solution.
+You should find the port of the server and send a specific payload (with `telnet` or `nc`) to it to get the solution.

 ## docker socket mounting
 Kernel namespaces and cgroup recursion is historically difficult, they